Welcome to the Office of Financial Aid

 - Register with the Selective Service, if required

-- Be a degree-seeking student enrolled and attending at least half-time
+- Be a degree-seeking student enrolled and attending at least half-time (certificate programs are not currently eligible)

 - Not be in default on any state or federal grant or loan received at any institution